jakearchibald/request-quest/README.md

 }
 ```

-When you're ready to test your question, add its folder name to `testDirs` in `index.js`.
+When you're ready to test your question, add its folder name to `questionDirs` in `index.js`.